-- The committee received regular updates from the Freedom to Speak Up Guardian on the types of concerns being raised by staff.
-The Trust continued to promote a culture of speaking up.
-In response, the committee saw a steady increase in the number of concerns being raised.
-The feedback from those speaking up suggests that accessing the service and speaking up within the organisation is generally a positive experience. - The committee received a regular update on the Health and Wellbeing framework, which focuses on three key areas, Our Mind, Our Body and Our Spirit.
-The committee felt assured through that report and monitoring that appropriate methods, resources and support are in place to help staff manage their health and wellbeing. - I was appointed as the NHS Wellbeing Guardian, in accordance with the NHS People Plan.
-My fellow nonexecutive director, Amanda Ellingworth, was appointed as Diversity and Inclusion Guardian (whilst not a requirement of the NHS People Plan, GOSH wanted to ensure equal importance was given to D&I). - The Trust's internal auditors reported to the committee and provided an update on any staff related internal audit reports as well as progress with closing relevant internal audit actions. - As chair, I reported to the Board and to the Council of Governors following every committee meeting on the key matters requiring escalation or assurance.
+- I was appointed as the NHS Wellbeing Guardian, in accordance with the NHS People Plan.
+My fellow non-executive director, Amanda Ellingworth, was appointed as Diversity and Inclusion Guardian (whilst not a requirement of the NHS People Plan, GOSH wanted to ensure equal importance was given to D&I). - The Trust's internal auditors reported to the committee and provided an update on any staff related internal audit reports as well as progress with closing relevant internal audit actions. - · As chair, I reported to the Board and to the Council of Governors following every committee meeting on the key matters requiring escalation or assurance.
 Matters pertinent to other assurance committees (Audit Committee and Quality, Safety and Experience Assurance Committee) were reported to them.